 We use Google analytics in order to better understand user engagement with the Services.
 When a user browses or uses the Services, these third party analytics services may collect the user’s IP address, browser type, and approximate location (based on the IP address).
 They may also use web logs or web beacons and may set and access cookies on your computer or other device.

-Purposes of Using Personal Information
+Purposes of Using Personal Data

 - to enable you to access and use our website, associated applications and associated social media platforms;